What our Light lesson plan includes

 Options for Lesson

 There are several ideas in the “Options for Lesson” section that you could take advantage of if you have extra time or want to extend the lesson.
 One idea is to add other objects to the experiments for the activity.
-On a similar note, you could demonstrate each experiment and have students respond to the questions.
+You could also demonstrate each experiment and have students respond to the questions.
 Another idea is to take the students outside to search for examples of reflection, refraction, and blocked light.
 You could also discuss the concept of an eclipse and show how the earth or moon can block the sunlight.
 A final idea is to use a flashlight and a ball to show how the moon reflects light at nighttime.

 The paragraph on this page provides a little more guidance or information regarding the lesson.
 It suggests using videos or other resources to reinforce the concepts of the lesson.
 You can use the blank lines to write down any other thoughts or ideas you have before presenting the lesson to your class.